stoolap/stoolap-go/docs/_docs/architecture/storage-engine.md

 When data is updated:

-1. The existing row versions are located
+1. The existing row is located via indexes or scan
-2. Visibility rules determine which versions to update
+2. A new version is created with updated values
-3. New row versions are created with updated values
+3. The new version's `prev` pointer links to the current version
-4. Old versions are marked as deleted by the current transaction
+4. The version chain grows backward in time
 5. Indexes are updated to reflect the changes
 6. The operation is recorded in the WAL (if enabled)